Kanu Denies Fresh 15-Count Terrorism Charge

 Alex Enumah in Abuja

-Detained leader of the proscribed Indigenous People of Biafra (IPOB), Nnamdi Kanu, on Wednesday pleaded not guilty to all the 15-count terrorism charge preferred against him by the federal government.
+Detained leader of the Indigenous People of Biafra (IPOB), Nnamdi Kanu, yesterday, pleaded not guilty to all 15 count terrorism charges preferred against him by the federal government.

-Meanwhile, Kanu on Tuesday filed a preliminary objection challenging the competence of the charge, as well as the jurisdiction of the court to hear the matter.
+Kanu had on Tuesday filed a preliminary objection challenging the competence of the new charge as well as the jurisdiction of the court to hear the matter.

-According to the defendant, the fresh charge preferred against him are baseless, worthless and cannot stand the test of the law and hence should be dismissed.
+According to the defendant, the fresh charge preferred against him were baseless, worthless, defective and could not stand the test of the law hence, should be dismissed.

-Although, the prosecution lawyer, Mr Shuaib Labaran, had moved to commence trial, stating that the prosecution was prepared, adding that there are preponderance of evidence brought to court to prove their case, Ozekhome, however, argued that trial cannot commence until the defendant’s application seeking to quash the charge was heard and determined.
+Ozekhome, however, argued that trial could not commence until the defendant’s application seeking to quash the charge was heard and determined.

-Responding, the trial judge, Justice Binta Nyako, agreed with Ozekhome’s position and fixed February 16 for hearing in the application challenging the competence of the charge.
+Responding, trial judge, Justice Binta Nyako, agreed with Ozekhome’s position and fixed February 16, for hearing in the application challenging the competence of the charge.

 According to the judge, since Kanu’s first application is challenging the propriety of his trial as well as competence of the charge against him, the court ought to hear it first.

 “As for the second motion (on the issue of bail), I don’t even want to talk about it, at least, not at this stage,” Nyako stated.

 Meanwhile, the federal government has confirmed that the Department of the State Service (DSS), has provided Kanu with orthopedic mattress, pillows and blankets among others in compliance with court order.